 Use this video and activity to highlight a variety of cultural traditions from Hispanic countries, including New Year’s Eve traditions, decorations, quinceañeras, schools, seasons, street markets, animals, food, and more.
 Students will then summarize and share what they’ve learned using the Tweet Tweet SOS Instructional Strategy.

 Experience the story of Edelsin Mendez who lives in the community of El Castillito in Nicaragua.
 Take students inside her culture and her family dynamics, including a reliance on the coffee crop and the impact climate change is having on her community.

-Made possible through our partnership with MLB, this video features Detroit Lions pitcher Joe Jiménez as he describes the pride he feels in being Puerto Rican and what Hispanic Heritage Month means to him.
+Made possible through Discovery Education’s partnership with MLB, students can learn about Hispanic changemakers working in the sports industry.
+Students can hear from Ruben Prieto, Systems Administrator for the Miami Marlins, about his day-to-day responsibilities, educational background, and personal connections to the sport of baseball or hear from Detroit Lions pitcher Joe Jiménez about the pride he feels in being Puerto Rican and what Hispanic Heritage Month means to him.

 Celebrate Hispanic Americans’ contributions and influence on the history, culture, and achievements of our country throughout Hispanic Heritage Month and all year long with resources from Discovery Education!